midnightntwrk/midnight-docs/docs/develop/reference/midnight-api/ledger/classes/LedgerState.md

 new LedgerState(zswap): LedgerState
 ```

-Intializes from a Zswap state, with an empty contract set
+Initializes from a Zswap state, with an empty contract set

 #### Parameters